 FINANCIAL ASSISTANCE APPLICATION APPLICANT INFORMATION Name: Date of birth: SSN: Phone: Current address: City: State: ZIP Code: Cell Phone: E-mail Address: EMPLOYMENT INFORMATION Please indicate if you are Employed/Retired/Disabled: Current employer (I/A): Employer address: How long?
-City: State: ZIP Code: Position: Annual income: HOUSEHOLD CO-APPLICANT INFORMATION Name: Date of birth: SSN: Phone: Current address: State: ZIP Code: City: EMPLOYMENT INFORMATION Please indicate if the co-applicant is Employed/Retired/Disabled: Current employer (I/A): Employer address: How long?
-State: ZIP Code: City: Position: Annual income: ADDITIONAL HOUSEHOLD INCOME Name Relationship to Applicant Annual Income ACCOUNTS RELATED TO APPLICATION REQUEST Patient Name: Account no. Date of Service: Amount:
+City: State: ZIP Code: Position: Annual income: HOUSEHOLD CO-APPLICANT INFORMATION Name: Date of birth: SSN: Phone: Current address: City: State: ZIP Code: EMPLOYMENT INFORMATION Please indicate if the co-applicant is Employed/Retired/Disabled: Current employer (I/A): Employer address: How long?
+ZIP Code: City: State: Position: Annual income: ADDITIONAL HOUSEHOLD MEMBERS AND INCOME, IF ANY Relationship to Applicant and Age Name Annual Income OTHER ASSETS OR SOURCES OF INCOME - (SEE "PROOF OF ASSETS" ON CHECKLIST) Description Amount per month or value

-FINANCIAL ASSISTANCE APPLICATION OTHER ASSETS OR SOURCES OF INCOME Description Amount per month or I certify that the above information is true and accurate to the best of my other sources of assistance such as Medicaid, Medicare and/or the Exchar payment of my hospital related services. knowledge.
-I will exh ges which may be avail aust all lable for I understand that this application is completed so that the hospital can determine my eligibility for uncompensated services under the hospital's established Financial Assistance guidelines.
+FINANCIAL ASSISTANCE APPLICATION ACCOUNTS RELATED TO APPLICATION REQUEST (FOR OFFICE USE ONLY) Patient Name: Account no. Date of Service: Amount: I certify that the above information is true and accurate to the best of my knowledge.
+I will exhaust all other sources of assistance such as Medicaid, Medicare and/or the Exchanges which may be available for payment of my hospital related services.
+I understand that this application is completed so that the hospital can determine my eligibility for uncompensated health services under the hospital's established Financial Assistance guidelines.
 If any of the information I have given proves to be untrue, I understand that the hospital can re-evaluate my financial status and take whatever action becomes appropriate.
-Signature of applicant Date Date Signature of co-applicant, I/A ELIGIBILITY DETERMINATION (FOR OFFICE USE ONLY) Date Received: Verification Completed: Yes No The applicant was approved for a reduction of% of AGB charges The applicant was denied for the following reason(s) Date of Determination: Date Applicant Notified: Individual Completing Review:
+Signature of applicant Date Date

+ELIGIBILITY DETERMINATION (FOR OFFICE USE ONLY) - · Date Received: Verification Completed: Yes No The applicant was approved for a reduction of % of allowable charges.
+Date approved: The applicant was denied for the following reason(s) 3 Date of Denial Date Applicant Notified of Determination

+Individual Completing Review: